iainm342/milestone-4/readme/testing.md

 [Back to Contents](#contents)

 - As a **user**, I want to be able to add products to my basket easily.
   - The **user** is able to add items to their bag by clicking the plus and minus buttons held within the Product Detail page.
 There are two <a> tags to allow the **user** to quickly update the quantity within the bag or to rmeove the product line from the bag if desired.
-The location below the quantity input field allows for minimal disruption to the **user** flow.
+The location below the quantity input field allows for minimal disruption to the **user** flow. **This requirement is deemed as being completed.**
     ![Add Product](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/add-item.png)

 [Back to Contents](#contents)

 - As a **user**, I want to be able to view the items in my basket.
   - The **user** clicks the basket icon in the top right of the page and is taken to the Shopping Bag summary page.
-The **user** can alter the quantity of a specific product by clicking the plus/minus icons on either side of the input field, manually change the quantity within the field with keyboard input or by using the up/down arrow that appear in the field when hovering.Navigation buttons are visible to alow the **user** to either continue shopping or to move to the Checkout page.
+The **user** can alter the quantity of a specific product by clicking the plus/minus icons on either side of the input field, manually change the quantity within the field with keyboard input or by using the up/down arrow that appear in the field when hovering.Navigation buttons are visible to alow the **user** to either continue shopping or to move to the Checkout page. **This requirement is deemed as being completed.**
     - Navbar icon
       ![View Basket Button](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/view-basket-1.png)
     - Shopping basket